Stuart Fairchild Player Props: Reds vs. Dodgers

 Stuart Fairchild At The Plate

-- Fairchild is hitting .228 with 11 doubles, a triple, two home runs and 15 walks.
+- Fairchild is batting .231 with 11 doubles, a triple, two home runs and 17 walks.

-- In 50 games played this year, he has gone deep in just two of them.
+- In 51 games played this year, he has homered in only two of them.

-- In 12 games this season (24.0%), Fairchild has picked up an RBI, and in three of those games (6.0%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Fairchild has had at least one RBI in 25.5% of his games this season (13 of 51), with two or more RBI three times (5.9%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.